juandpinto/thesis-manuscript/source/13_results.md

 A quick scan of the FDOSH reveals some notable entries.
 Some of these are mere quirks of the automatic parser, while others are the result of ambiguities.

 For example, the very first lemma on the list is a bit unexpected. "הוא" is certainly not the most common lemma in Modern Hebrew.
 A quick look at some of the files in the corpus, however, reveals that all pronouns are grouped under this lemma.
 That is, אתה (you), היא (she), and אנחנו (we), just to name a few, are parsed as belonging to the lemma "הוא."
-Considering how common pronouns are in the majority of the spoken dialogue of many languages (especially the first and second person pronouns), its place at the top of the list ceases to be a surprise.<!-- source -->
+Considering how common pronouns are in the majority of the spoken dialogue of many languages (especially the first and second person pronouns), its place at the top of the list ceases to be a surprise.

 Another thing to note is that verbs are all listed in their traditional third-masculine-singular past conjugation.
 The first verb on the list is "היה"—a lemma referring to all forms of the verb להיות, including the infinitive.
 The same is true of "ידע" (entry 19) and "דיבר" (entry 60).